babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Email for C++.md

 - Add [display or audio reminder](https://docs.aspose.com/display/emailcpp/Working+with+Outlook+Calendar+Items) to email calendar items.
 - So many more [features](https://docs.aspose.com/display/emailcpp/Developer+Guide).

-## New Features in Version 20.4
+## New Features & Enhancements in Version 20.5

-- Support For The Ability To Ignore Exceptions. `ExceptionManager` class has been added to provide ignore exceptions ability.
+- Email Threading Using `ImapClient`.

-## Limitations and API Differences in Version 20.4
+- Added the `GetMessageThreads` method for receiving message threads by `ImapClient`.

-Aspose.Email for C++ has some differences as compared to its equivalent [.NET version of the API](https://docs.aspose.com/display/emailnet/Aspose.Email+for+.NET+20.4+Release+Notes).
-This section contains information about all such functionality that is not available in the current release.
+## Limitations and API Differences in Version 20.5

-The missing features are:
+The following features are not implemented in Aspose.Email for C++ 20.5 but they are implemented in the [Aspose.Email for .NET 20.5](https://docs.aspose.com/display/emailnet/Aspose.Email+for+.NET+20.5+Release+Notes):

 - Microsoft Graph REST API v1.0

-For the detailed notes, please visit [Aspose.Email for C++ 20.4 Release Notes](https://docs.aspose.com/display/emailcpp/Aspose.Email+for+CPP+20.4+Release+Notes).
+For the detailed notes, please visit [Aspose.Email for C++ 20.5 Release Notes](https://docs.aspose.com/display/emailcpp/Aspose.Email+for+CPP+20.5+Release+Notes).

 ## Read & Write Email Formats